portableant/museologi.st/projects/mozfest.md

 project_website: https://www.mozillafestival.org/en/
 institution: Mozilla
 tags:
-  - Mozilla
+  - mozilla
-  - Festival
+  - festival
-  - Open source
+  - open source
-  - Arts and Culture
+  - arts and Culture
-  - Collaboration
+  - collaboration
 ---
 Over the last few years I've attended Mozfest at the brilliant Ravensbourne University in Greenwich (next to the Millenium Dome), first attending in 2017 at the suggestion of Prof Andrew Prescott, who thought it would be a fab place to meet people